 Signs Of Sunken Fontanelle

 As your child grows, the soft spots begin to harden, and the gaps tend to close.
-But if you find your baby’s soft spot sunken inwards and if it looks like a dent on the head, it could be a sunken fontanelle.
+But if you find your baby’s soft spot sunken inwards and resembles a dent or depression on their head, it could be a sunken fontanelle.

-A sunken fontanelle could also be a sign of dehydration or malnutrition; so, you may also find signs including lethargy, dry mucous membranes, and low urine output (2).
+A sunken fontanelle could also be a sign of dehydration or malnutrition; so, you may also find signs including lethargy, dry mucous membranesiXThe moist inner lining of organs like the nose, mouth, lungs, and stomach , and low urine output (2).

 What Causes Sunken Fontanelle?